VIVEKRAJ14/Food-delivery-platform-API/README.md

 <h1 align="center">
 Food Delivery Platform API</h1>

 * This repository contains the code for a food delivery platform API that allows users to order food from restaurants.
 The API is developed using the Spring Boot framework and utilizes MySQL as the database management system.
-It supports user authentication, CRUD operations for food items by administrators, and tracking of user orders.
+It supports user CRUD operations for food items by administrators, and tracking of user orders.

-* Implemented CRUD operations with data validation, MySQL database configuration, Swagger integration, authentication and established table relationships, authentication using “MD-5” algorithm
+* Implemented CRUD operations with data validation, MySQL database configuration, Swagger integration and established table relationships.

 * Tech stack used: Spring Boot, Hibernate, MySQL, OOPs, Postman, Swagger, and Java
 >### Prerequisites